 2. Use ICE as soon as you feel a pimple or cyst!

-I’m sure you know what I’m talking about – you can feel these deep cysts long before you can see them.
-Sometimes they can be a mild red area on your chin or jaw.
-But if you press on them, look out!
+You know it—you can feel these deep cysts long before you can see them.
+Sometimes they are just a mild red area on your chin.
+But if you press them, look out!

-As soon as you possibly can, hold ice wrapped in a paper towel against the area.
+As soon as possible, hold ice wrapped in a paper towel against the area.
 This will lessen the swelling/size of the pimple.
-Sometimes, if done often enough (10mins on, 10mins off, several times), it can prevent that cyst from getting any bigger!
+Sometimes if done often enough (10mins on, 10mins off, several times), it can prevent that spot from getting any bigger.

-Hormonal Pimples and Acne Suck – but you can take control
+Hormonal Pimples and Acne are not fun—but you can take control

-Hopefully this page has helped you with some options for treating hormonal acne.
-The problem, of course, is that it is a condition that comes from within.
+The problem is that hormonal acne is a condition that comes from within.
 This makes it incredibly frustrating.

-Thankfully though, once you hit on what works for you it usually works really well – your skin clears up completely!
-So don’t give up, try the above, talk to your doctor, and good luck!
+Thankfully once you find what works for you it usually works really well—your skin clears up completely!
+So don’t give up: try the above, talk to your doctor, and good luck!